 Today, Blue Cross Blue Shield of Michigan is a completely different company than when “Change or Die” arrived in bookstores in 2000.
-We are better prepared to serve our members and succeed into the future – because our leading “change agent” has had the title of CEO for 14 years.
+We are better prepared to serve our members and succeed into the future – because our leading “change agent” has had the title of CEO for over a decade.

-Blue Cross Blue Shield of Michigan turned 80 last year, but thanks to Dan Loepp, we are brand new.
+Blue Cross Blue Shield of Michigan turns 82 this year, but thanks to Dan Loepp, we are brand new.

-Over his 14 years, Dan has led a transformation of BCBSM from a single-state health insurance company to a national, diversified business enterprise serving people in all 50 states and operating an array of companies that provide workers’ compensation, Medicare and Medicaid coverage, accident and critical illness insurance, as well as business process services for other health plans and providers serving the growing Medicare market.
+During his tenure, Dan has led a transformation of BCBSM from a single-state health insurance company to a national, diversified business enterprise serving people in all 50 states and operating an array of companies that provide workers’ compensation, Medicare and Medicaid coverage, accident and critical illness insurance, as well as business process services for other health plans and providers serving the growing Medicare market.

 Inside BCBSM itself, Dan has transformed the business in profound and meaningful ways.
 His championing of diversity and inclusion practices completely transformed the workplace culture and resulted in multiple awards from national diversity organizations.
 His passion for BCBSM employees to work in Michigan’s urban centers led to the unification of 6,000 employees in downtown Detroit and served as a catalyst for other companies’ moves into Detroit.

 Transformational leadership requires vision and the willingness to take calculated risks.
 Seven years before the Affordable Care Act, Dan Loepp created the company’s Individual Business Unit to upgrade our long-offered guarantee-issue health plans for people not covered at work.
 This prepared BCBSM to succeed when the ACA Marketplace came into being and all other insurers were finally required to accept people with pre-existing conditions.
 BCBSM is the only insurer that has consistently offered individual plans in every Michigan county during the ACA period.